Darin Maki’s CRFT celebrates Japanese American culture.

 After leaving professional sports, however, things took a different turn.
 Maki was offered a prestigious position with an Asian airline, and spent the next few years traveling for work and learning about the corporate world.
 With this experience under his belt, he returned to Los Angeles, determined to launch his own business.

 But Maki was not satisfied with simply creating a clothing line, he wanted to also use his interest in filmmaking.
 In the “Feels” section of crftbymaki.com he publishes in-depth short films that aim to put the stories of Japanese Americans into the limelight.
 “I always had a video camera in hand and was documenting things,” explained Maki on his interest in filmmaking.

 However the short films have a much deeper meaning to him than just putting his other talents to use.
 Maki hopes the videos help to expand people’s viewpoints.
-“When people think of Japanese Americans they think of the internment camps…I want to tell stories of what’s happening now and what the future will hold.”
+“When people think of Japanese Americans they think of the concentration camps…I want to tell stories of what’s happening now and what the future will hold.”